gsbdarc/rf_bootcamp_2025/docs/day1.md

 How do we organize these files into some manageable structure, without dragging and dropping them?
 Without opening an IDE?

-## 🔰 Task 1: Move all Rock-type Pokémon to a folder
+## 🔰 Task 1: Copy all Rock-type Pokémon to a folder
 ### 🧠 Focus: Use of wildcards (*) and the mv command.

 ### 💪 Challenge:

-#### Move all files that include _Rock_ as one of their types into a new folder called rock/.
+#### Copy all files that include _Rock_ as one of their types into a new folder called rock/.

 {: .note}
-> The `mv` command is used to move files from one location to another.
-WE move here so we dont duplicate files.
+> The `cp` command is used to copy files from one location to another.
+We copy here so we don't lose the original files.

 {: .tip}